 INTRODUCTION: Tanzanian Vice-President Aboud Jumbe arrived in India on Saturday (16 April) at the start of a nine-day official visit.

-INTRODUCTION: Tanzanian Vice-President Aboud Jumbe arrived in India on Saturday (16 April) at the start of a nine-day official visit.
+Background: INTRODUCTION: Tanzanian Vice-President Aboud Jumbe arrived in India on Saturday (16 April) at the start of a nine-day official visit.
 The same day, he met Indian Prime Minister, Morarji Desai, for two hours of talks.

 SYNOPSIS: Mr. Jumbe was greeted on his arrival in New Delhi by Mr Desai himself.